benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 LiveData Migrator collects pending regions automatically during a migration, but you can manually add them if you want the directories to be re-scanned after further updates.
 You can also re-run the entire migration by making the root directory the pending region.

-Add a pending region to a migration by running the `migration pending-region add command`.
+Add a pending region to a migration by running the `migration pending-region add` command.

 ```text title="Example"
 migration pending-region add --migration-id myFirstMigration --path /dir1/userA